2020 STEM Pathways for Girls Conference

 Family STEM events Live on Youtube

 Saturday and Sunday Nov 14-15: Twelve hands-on and engaging workshops throughout the day via Zoom.
-Each participant may choose two out of twelve available STEM workshops offered twice throughout Saturday and Sunday via Zoom.
+Each participant may choose up tp four out of twelve available STEM workshops, each offered twice throughout Saturday and Sunday via Zoom.

 $25 Registration fee, and waived upon request when needed.